Fair Dealing Policy

 The policy applies to all employees of the College.

-- The "dealing" must be for one of the purposes stated in the Copyright Act: education, research, private study, criticism, review, news reporting, satire, and parody.
+First, the "dealing" must be for one of the purposes stated in the Copyright Act: education, research, private study, criticism, review, news reporting, satire, and parody.
 Educational use of a copyright-protected work passes the first test.

 - Faculty and staff members at Humber College may reproduce and distribute, in paper or electronic form, short excerpts from a copyright-protected work for the purposes of education, research, private study, criticism, review, news reporting, satire and parody.

 - A short excerpt means one of the following, whichever is greater: